 To know if you may be dealing with sciatica, you might be experiencing:

 - Pain below your knee, possibly in your ankle, even toes

-- The pain may be dull, or shooting pain
+- The pain may be a dull or shooting pain

-- You may feel tingling in you lower leg
+- You may feel tingling in your lower leg

 - It can be really difficult to find a comfortable position to sit or lay down

 - The pain can be intermittent, constant and the intensity level can vary